Non-Award Graduate Research Students at Melbourne

-A number of years ago, the ability to come as a research non-award student from an exchange partner institution as an exchange student, EX-RES, was implemented.
+A number of years ago, the ability to come as a research non-award (not receiving a degree from Melbourne) student from an exchange partner institution as an exchange student, EX-RES, was implemented.
 It was, however, limited to the few eligible students nominated by their home institution with a relevant exchange agreement.

 What's on this page

 - On Arrival;

 - At the end of the study period; and